pbayer/ProcessFlows.jl/README.md

 which are the basis of production systems and orders or even projects usually handled by systems like SAP, ERP or project management software.

-### Status of Project (as of 07/2017)
+`Julia` (with `SimJulia`) is maturing and can provide for a really fast simulation library, capable to simulate also medium to large systems as in production, in automotive plants or in multiprojects.

-I did some simulations over the years for specific cases with different software systems like Simula, Modula-2, Vensim, Plantsim.
+### Status of Project (as of 08/2017)

-I now evaluated my new generic approach with a `Python` program.
-So have a preliminary proof of concept.
-Since the approach shall be able to simulate also medium to large systems it has to be able to run really fast.
-So – since [`Julia`](https://julialang.org) is maturing – I will (re-)implement it in Julia and a working prototype and some interesting results should be available in this repository by September 2017.
+PFlow is in early development.
+Things are coming together quite quickly and a working prototype and some interesting results should be available in this repository by September 2017.